Racine Journal Times: History

 In 1912, the name was changed to the Racine Journal News.
 The newspaper's former radio station, WRJN, was founded in December 1926.
 Starbuck died in 1929, his son, Frank R. Starbuck, became publisher, and in 1932 the paper merged with the Racine Times-Call, the other local daily, to become the Journal Times.
 The paper was sold to Lee Enterprises in 1968, and in 1972 officially changed its name to simply The Journal Times.

-On July 14th 2019, The Journal Times shut down its press, and the paper is now printed in Munster, Indiana.
+On July 14, 2019, The Journal Times shut down its press.
+The paper is now printed in Munster, Indiana.

-As of 2022, the newspapers continues to print daily editions.
+The newspaper continues to publish daily newspapers, but in November 2025 ceased publishing print editions on Mondays, while still publishing e-editions online.
+This ended a 169-year tradition of daily print newspapers for the Racine population.